Carbon County Profile

-Today with a population of just over 10,000 Carbon County has become a tourist destination.
-Strategically located at the base of the Beartooth Mountains, Carbon County visitors are treated to spectacular vistas visible from the Beartooth Highway located within the Custer National Forest, and extending south from Red Lodge to the northeast entrance of Yellowstone Park.
-The Beartooth Highway, on U.S. Highway 212, has the distinction of being recognized by the late CBS correspondent Charles Kuralt, as being “the prettiest road in America.”
-Residents and tourists alike, take advantage of opportunities for hiking, camping, skiing, golfing, hunting, and wildlife viewing or maybe even a respite of quiet solitude.
-Through the years many have passed through Carbon County, perhaps for the first time on their way to another destination, only to return later, to spend a little more time.
+Today with a population of just over 10,000, Carbon County has become a tourist destination.
+Carbon County visitors are treated to spectacular vistas visible from the Beartooth Highway, located within the Custer National Forest, and extending south from Red Lodge to the northeast entrance of Yellowstone National Park.
+Residents and tourists alike, take advantage of opportunities for hiking, camping, skiing, golfing, hunting, and wildlife viewing.

 The famous western writer, Zane Grey, first chronicled the Code of the West.
 The men and women who came to this part of the country during the westward expansion of the United States were bound by an unwritten code of conduct.
 Old West values like integrity, self-reliance and accountability guided their decisions, actions and interactions.
 Their survival depended upon their ability to cooperate with their neighbors — attitude of collective responsibility to society and finding nonpartisan solutions to environmental problems and other important issues.
 In keeping with that spirit, we offer this information to help Carbon County citizens who wish to follow in the footsteps of those rugged individualists by living in the County’s rural areas.